 The 1270-meter portage from Butland Lake done, we knew we were in for something special as soon as we paddled into the lake.
-Along the east shore was the first of many stretches of vertical rock face that give this lake its name – Cliff Lake.
-We would spend a few hours over the next day paddling kilometer after kilometer up and down the lake as close to the rock walls as we could.
+Along the east shore was the first of many stretches of the vertical rock face that give this lake its name – Cliff Lake.
+We would spend a few hours over the next day paddling kilometer after kilometer as close to the rock walls as we could.

 The rock face made us think of the previous summer’s paddle in the small lake on the Kopka River’s dramatic gorge section.
-There too we had marvelled at the energy the rock face seemed to exude.
-But at Cliff Lake it was dialled up to a whole new awe-some level.
+There too we had marveled at the energy the rock face seemed to exude.
+But at Cliff Lake, it was dialed up to a whole new remarkable level.

-First we set up camp on a small point on the east side of the lake.
+First, we set up camp on a small point on the east side of the lake.
 Then we paddled across to the first of the really dramatic cliffs (see the map below for the location).
-At the south end of this 250-meter section of cliff face we found the beginnings of a trail that took us up to the top.
-Sitting in the canoe or sitting up on top – not a bad seat in the house!
+At the south end of this 250-meter section of the cliff face, we found the beginnings of a trail that took us up to the top.
+Sitting in the canoe or sitting on top – not a bad seat in the house!

 As dramatic as the rock faces themselves are, there is another thing going on here that elevates the lake to an even higher level.
 Selwyn Dewdney, the man most responsible for the methodical and academic study of Native Indian Pictographs in the Canadian Shield area, writes that on the rock faces along the shores of Cliff Lake we find –

 …a concentration of petrographs that is exceeded only by the Hickson-Maribelli sites north of the Churchill River in Saskatchewan and by the Bon Echo sites on Lake Mazinaw in southeast Ontario.